humanrightsconnected/metamodel/src/metamodel_core/README.md

   - Domain (L1 and L2) according to the published Enterprise Data Model Guideline.
   - Any new CDE's created/derived from data transformation activities which make up their data product in the live environment.
   - Established Service Level Agreements (SLAs)
-  - Link to the GitHub Repository
+  - Link to the Git Repository
   - Data Product ID

 ```mermaid